DragonSenses/Curiosity/Rust/ch-10/ch10-03-lifetime-syntax.md

 After writing a lot of Rust code, the Rust team found that Rust programmers were entering the same lifetime annotations over and over in particular situations.
 These situations were predictable and followed a few deterministic patterns.
 The developers programmed these patterns into the compiler's code so the borrow checker could infer the lifetimes in these situations and wouldn't need explicit annotations.

+#### Lifetime Elision Rules

+This piece of Rust history is relevant because it's possible that more deterministic patterns will emerge and be added to the compiler.
+In the future, even fewer lifetime annotations might be required.

+The patterns programmed into Rust's analysis of references are called the *lifetime elision rules*.
+These aren't rules for programmers to follow; they're a set of particular cases that the compiler will consider, and if your code fits these cases, you don't need to write the lifetimes explicitly.

+The elision rules don't provide full inference.
+If there is still ambiguity as to what lifetimes the references have after Rust applies the rules, the compiler won't guess what the lifetime of the remaining references should be.
+Instead of guessing, the compiler will give you an error that you can resolve by adding the lifetime annotations.